Ernő Schaller-Baross: Career

 Ernő Schaller-Baross took over his mandate as a member of the European Parliament in January 2021.
 He began his career as a full member of the Committee on Legal Affairs (JURI) and the Committee on Employment and Social Affairs (EMPL), and as a substitute member of the Delegation for relations with the United States of America.
+In September 2021, as non-attached Member of the European Parliament, he became full member of the Special Committee on Artificial Intelligence (AIDA) and substitute member of the Committee on Industry, Research and Energy (ITRE).
+Since January 2022 Ernő Schaller-Baross is a member of the Committee on International Trade (INTA).